The

 Fujifilm GFX 50S

-For the results of my initial tests of
+the results of my initial tests of using Pentacon Six

 Pentacon Six bellows.

-infinity focus for Mamiya RZ67 lenses on the
+focus for Mamiya RZ67 lenses on the Fujifilm

-Fujifilm GFX – but not on the Pentacon Six, as
+GFX – but not on the Pentacon Six, as the

 the two adapter rings is longer than the